 In the grid you will see all the Sales Order Lines that match your search criteria entered.
 Depending on your search criteria, you may see multiple lines from multiple orders, allowing you to despatch multiple Sales Orders from the same customer at once.

-The grid shows the Sales Order Number, Line Number, the Product Code and Description, Due Date, along with the Quantity Ordered, Quantity Outstanding and Available (Free Stock).
+The grid shows the Sales Order Number, Line Number, the Product Code and Description, Due Date, along with the Quantity Ordered, Quantity Outstanding, Quantity Allocated and Available (Free Stock).

 The quantity being despatched can be entered into the ‘Despatch’ column.

 If the quantity entered is greater than the Outstanding Sales Order Line Quantity, the following message will appear, stating that you cannot despatch more than is outstanding on the Sales Order Line:

 If the quantity entered exceeds the available free stock of the Product Code, the following message will appear, stating you are unable to despatch more than is available in free stock:

 In the bottom left-hand corner of the screen is the Despatch Maximum Available/Required button.
 When clicked, this will prefill the Despatch Quantities to match what is outstanding and available, speeding up data entry.

 If the quantities defaulted by the system are not as required by you, these can be over typed accordingly.

 Once the Despatch quantities have been entered, if the item is Traceable, the Despatch Batch or Serial Number screen will appear, allowing the selection of Batch or Serial Numbers.